zbb272/js-gravatar-creator-dc-web-career-021819/README.md

  update the DOM

 ### Getting Started
- - When approaching a problem like this, take a moment to map out the distinct parts of code that need to work together:
+ - Review the JavaScript files provided in ```/src/```.
+When approaching a problem like this, take a moment to map out the distinct parts of code that need to work together:
    - At what points does our JavaScript interact with the DOM?
    - What methods will our Identicon class have?
 What information/functionality should an Identicon instance have?